MillenniumMachines/MillenniumOS/docs/UI.md

-# MillenniumOS UI Functionality Documentation
+# Legacy MillenniumOS UI Functionality Documentation

 This document outlines the functionality of the MillenniumOS User Interface (UI) components, describing their purpose, how they work, and the features they enable.